Psalm 68: Eastern Orthodox tradition

+But, the more important use of this psalm in Eastern Orthodox tradition is in Easter Liturgy.
+Namely, all services on the Easter day and during the first week after Easter begin with chanting of this psalm, i.e. an archpriest or a priest pronounces it, and all Church answers.
+Also, during saints' feasts, very often is used the last verse (Дивенъ Богъ въ свѧтыхъ своихъ...).

 Book of Common Prayer

-In the Church of England's Book of Common Prayer, this is the sole psalm appointed to be read on the morning of the 13th day of the month.
+In the Church of England's Book of Common Prayer, this is the sole psalm appointed to be read on the morning of the 13th day of the month, and is one of the psalms proper for Mattins on Whitsunday.

+Rastafari

+In Rastafari, the name for God (JAH) comes from Psalm 68:4 in the King James Bible.
+Psalm 68:31 forms the basis of early Rastafari messianism, which in turn arose from the Ethiopian movement: "Princes shall come out of Egypt; Ethiopia shall soon stretch out her hands unto God".
+Early Rastafari leader Leonard Howell saw this as a prophecy that would be fulfilled when Haile Selassie I was crowned emperor of Ethiopia.

 Musical settings

 Heinrich Schütz set Psalm 68 in a metred version in German, "Es steh Gott auf, daß seine Feind", SWV 165, as part of the Becker Psalter, first published in 1628.

 Marc-Antoine Charpentier composed Exurgat Deus (H.215) around 1690, set for soloists, chorus, 2 treble instruments and continuo.

 Philipp Heinrich Erlebach composed Gelobet sei der Herr täglich around 1710, a church cantata for the First Sunday after Trinity beginning with Psalm 68:20.

 Handel's 1742 oratorio Messiah (HWV 56) cites verses 1 and 18 according to the King James Version.

+British composer Havergal Brian incorporated the psalm in his Symphony No. 4 "Das Siegeslied", using the original Lutheran version in German, and translated into English.

-Secular references
+Secular allusions

 The second part of verse 31, "Ethiopia shall soon stretch her hands unto God" (Ge'ez: ኢትዮጵያ ታበድ አደዊሃ ሃበ አግዚአብሐር, Itiyopia tabetsih edewiha habe Igziabiher) was used in the coat of arms of Emperor Haile Selassie, and was also formerly used as the national motto of Ethiopia.
 (The original Hebrew refers to Cush (כוש).)

 John Buchan's collection of short stories The Runagates Club (1928) derives its title from verse 6, which in the Book of Common Prayer reads "but letteth the runagates continue in scarceness", where the King James Version has "but the rebellious dwell in a dry land"; runagate is an obsolete spelling of renegade.